-Make the most of your vacation in Brisbane - a sunny, sophisticated capital on the winding Brisbane River.
+Make the most of your holiday in Brisbane - a sunny, sophisticated capital on the winding Brisbane River.
 Along with lush parks and laid-back locals, this is a city with serious cultural credentials and first-class wining, dining and dancing.
 Shop up a sub-tropical storm on Queen Street, then check out the city's historic buildings.
 Dine out along South Bank's sandy lagoon and explore its storehouse of cultural attractions.
 Pick out Brisbane's landmarks on a leisurely river cruise or from Mt Coot-tha Lookout.
 Listen to live music in Fortitude Valley or lose yourself to nature in the sandy adventure playground of Moreton Island.

 Culture and river cruising

-Begin your vacation in downtown Brisbane, a mix of gracious old buildings, sleek skyscrapers and grassy parks.
+Begin your holiday in downtown Brisbane, a mix of gracious old buildings, sleek skyscrapers and grassy parks.
 Browse the heritage arcades and 500-plus stores on Queen Street Mall, the city’s shopping hub.
 Check out the elegant former Treasury Building, learn about the city’s history at Brisbane City Hall and get a bird’s eye view from the Museum of Brisbane tower.
 Wind through the exotic, sub-tropical vegetation of the City Botanic Gardens.
 Then take the ferry to South Bank for lunch in a riverside restaurant or a picnic in the gardens.
 Swim in the lagoon or submerge yourself in culture at the Queensland Cultural Centre.
 Stay on after dusk for a ferris wheel ride overlooking the city’s glittering sprawl.
 Or return in your evening finery for a blockbuster musical, cutting-edge play or a performance of opera, orchestra or ballet at the Queensland Performing Arts Centre.

 Fortitude Valley and parklands